AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 * `periods`, `start`, `end`
 * Each resource includes a **period** or periods, defined by `periods`, `id`, `start`, and `end`.
 * While resources are represented only as labels on the data grid, periods are elements shown on the timeline...
-* ссылки: Data fields, Data Grid, Timeline
+* ссылки: Data fields, Data Grid

 {sample :height 160}GANTT\_NEW\_Resource\_Chart\_04{sample}